undeadwanderer/last.fm-last-played-tracks-rainmeter-skin/README.md

 - Make variants for other track counts (I only have 1080p displays available so I can't test the variants that exceed that height)
 - Fork different sized versions of the original skin, I only used the small version.
 Maybe make a smaller sized version.
 - Looking into the possibility of implementing the "love track" button but it doesn't seem possible w/ my skill and API access level atm.
-- Find a placeholder icon with a better license.